mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 For production use-cases, D2iQ advises to provide an *external* storage class to use with [MinIO][minio].

-You can customize your Velero instance in two ways: You can add the values below to the [Kommander configuration file when installing Kommander][kommander-install-config], or you can apply the configuration after the cluster is configured by running `kubectl apply -f`.
+You can [customize][customize_apps] your Velero instance in two ways: You can add the values below to the [Kommander configuration file when installing Kommander][kommander-install-config], or you can apply the configuration after the cluster is configured by running `kubectl apply -f`.

 To specify an external storageClass for the **MinIO** instances, create a file called `velero-overrides.yaml` with the following content: